saloot/ads2025-fall/assignments.md

 Using your chosen dataset:

-* Create new features based on ratios, binning, mathematical functions, and feature combinations
+* Create new features based on:
+     * ratios, binning, mathematical functions, and feature combinations
-* Perform date/time transformations
+     * Date/time transformations
-* Calculate counts or aggregation statistics
+     * Counts or aggregation statistics
 * Perform **feature selection** using *Mutual Information*
 * Apply **dimensionality reduction** using *PCA*
 * Provide clear explanations and a readable notebook